nickyiliwang0000/h/programming-fundamentals/programming-control-flow.md

 - What the logical operators are (&& || !)
 - Syntax of a for loop
 - Syntax of a while loop
-- Who to quit a browser that's got an infinite loop going on
+- How to quit a browser that's got an infinite loop going on
 - That a break statement exits a loop
 -->